Shadow congressperson

 The posts of shadow United States senator and shadow United States representative are held by elected or appointed government officials from subnational polities of the United States that lack congressional vote.
 While these officials are not seated in either chamber of Congress, they seek recognition for their subnational polity, up to full statehood.
-This would enfranchise them with full voting rights on the floor of the US House and Senate, alongside existing states.
+This would enfranchise them with full voting rights on the floor of the U.S. House and Senate, alongside existing states.
 As of 2021, only the District of Columbia and Puerto Rico currently have authorized shadow delegations to Congress.

+This is distinct from shadow delegates, who are elected or appointed from subnational polities of the United States to seek non-voting participation in the House.
+As of 2024, only the Cherokee Nation and the United Keetoowah Band of Cherokee Indians elect shadow delegates.

 History

 Historically, shadow members of Congress were elected by organized incorporated territories prior to their admission to the Union.
 From its origins in Tennessee, this approach is sometimes known as the Tennessee Plan.

 The first shadow senators, William Blount and William Cocke of the Southwest Territory, were elected in March 1796 before being seated as senators representing the newly formed state of Tennessee.
 Michigan, California, Minnesota, Oregon, and Alaska likewise elected shadow senators before statehood.
 The Alaska Territory also elected the first shadow U.S. representative, Ralph Julian Rivers, in 1956.
 All were eventually seated in Congress as voting members, except for Alaska shadow senator William A. Egan, who instead became governor.